 Fear is the Thief of Humanity’s Light

-It is during our darkest moments that we must focus to see the light.
+“It is during our darkest moments that we must focus to see the light” – Aristotle

-All of our humanity is dependent upon recognizing the humanity in others.
+“All of our humanity is dependent upon recognizing the humanity in others” – Archbishop Desmond Tutu

-Fears can cause a person to become unbalanced, and turn into a monster.
+Fear can cause a person to become unbalanced, and turn into a monster.
 It is the ultimate destination of misplaced and out of control fear.
 This cage of fear smothers a persons humanity, until they strike out at others like a wild beast that has been cornered.
 It begins in small ways.
 You may walk by someone being bullied, and you hurry past looking away so they don’t see that you are witnessing it.
 You don’t want to become involved.

-Instead you make up stories as to how the other person will react, and we close ourselves off.
+Instead you make up stories as to how the other person will react, and you close yourself off.
 We fence ourselves off, and we lose.
-Despite our efforts to protect ourselves we end up with broken hearts.
-No relationship can survive if we don’t learn to have heartfelt open communication, as reflected by the high divorce rates and abandoned friendships.
+Despite our efforts to protect yourself, you end up with a broken heart.
+No relationship can survive if you don’t learn to have heartfelt open communication, as reflected by the high divorce rates and abandoned friendships.

 In my early 30’s I was laid off from work and my particular industry in Southern California had been hit hard with layoffs.
 No one was hiring and my family ended up moving into my parents basement while I looked for work out of state.
 During this time my Aunt visited from Oregon, and the three of us went to lunch on the Santa Cruz Boardwalk with her.
 During lunch we had a conversation around what was happening, and I expressed how hurt I was because of something my mom said.
 I don’t remember what she said, just that it triggered the feeling in my that I was never “good enough” for my mom.
 With my aunt acting as a referee, my mom heard me for the first time.
 This feeling came from a time when I was a child.
 I had swept the kitchen floor and after I was done, she took the broom from me and showed me all of the places I had missed.
 From that moment on, I always felt I could not please her.
 That she would always find fault.
 She had no idea I had ever felt that way.
 We were able to heal a wound that had festered inside of me for years.

-Humanity should be our race.
-Love should be our religion.
+“Humanity should be our race.
+Love should be our religion” – Unknown

 If you light your candle, and stand in the darkness, you lend your courage to others to do the same.
 Each person can light their candle from the flame you are shining out into the darkness.
-If we each take a stand for living a more fearless life, the world will shift.
-This is what living our purpose and living our dreams is all about.
-We don’t hide our light under a basket, but rather we shine our light out into the world.
+If you each take a stand for living a more fearless life, the world will shift.
+This is what living your purpose and living your dreams is all about.
+You don’t hoard your light under a basket, but rather you shine your light out into the world.
 I believe that living this kind of life, keeps that monster from being created in the first place.